|Instructor:||Stephen D. Burd|

 waived with the student's other grades given higher weights to compensate.

-There are no make-ups or deadline extensions for quizzes.
+There are no make-ups or deadline extensions for quizzes and exam reviews.

-Canvas will be your primary gateway to this course though much of the detailed material will be stored on my own web site.
-The Canvas site will be highly structured using weekly modules - please follow that structure to prepare and to complete assignments.
-The UNM Learn site for this course will not be used.
+UNM Learn will be your primary gateway to this course though much of the detailed material will be stored on my own web site.
+The UNM Learn site will be highly structured using weekly modules - please follow that structure to prepare and to complete assignments.

-All class materials will be distributed only via Canvas.
+All class materials will be distributed only via UNm Learn.
 Important announcements and other time-sensitive information will sometimes be distributed by email.
-Do not send me messages via UNM Learn or via Canvas - I do not monitor those accounts and will not respond to messages sent there.
+Do not send me messages via UNM Learn - I do not monitor those accounts and will not respond to messages sent there.
 Instead, use my UNM email address - email@example.com

 The outline and schedule is available on the class web site.
 The schedule is subject to change as the semester progresses (periodically check the course web page for changes).